Adam Lerrick

-Adam Lerrick is an American economist and government official currently serving as Counselor to the Secretary of the Treasury, having previously been President Donald Trump's nominee for Assistant Secretary of the Treasury for International Finance.
-Lerrick has served as an economist at the American Enterprise Institute.
+Adam Lerrick is an American economist and politician who served as Counselor to the Secretary of the Treasury, and was previously Donald Trump's nominee for Assistant Secretary of the Treasury for International Finance.
+Lerrick is also an economist at the American Enterprise Institute.

 Education

-Lerrick received his Bachelor of Arts (B.A.) in economics from Princeton University.
+Lerrick received his Bachelor of Arts in economics from Princeton University.
 He graduated summa cum laude and with Phi Beta Kappa honors.
-He was also awarded a Doctor of Philosophy (Ph.D.) from the Massachusetts Institute of Technology in economics and was an Institute Scholar there.
+He was also awarded a Doctor of Philosophy from the Massachusetts Institute of Technology in economics and was an Institute Scholar there.

 Career

 Lerrick was Advisor on International Economic Policy to the Majority Leader of the House of Representatives of the U.S. Congress from 2001 to 2003.
 He was also Advisor on International Economic Policy to the Congressional Joint Economic Committee from 2001 to 2007 and the senior adviser to the chairman of the International Financial Institution Advisory Commission, which focused its efforts on the International Monetary Fund and the World Bank.